 Don’t prosecute employers who are unable to pay wage during lockdown: SC

-New Delhi, May 15: The Supreme Court has ordered administrations not to prosecute employers.
+New Delhi, May 15: The Supreme Court has ordered administrations not to prosecute employers

-The court said that administration's across India should not prosecute employers who are unable to pay the wages during the lockdown.
+The court said that administrations across India should not prosecute employers who are unable to pay the wages during the lockdown.

+The Bench headed by Justice Nageswar Rao while staying the MHA circular said no coercive action should be take until the Centre files its response next week.

 The orders were made on a batch of petitions filed by industrial units saying that they have no means to pay since there is no production.

 The court also sought the response from the Centre on this issue.
 Since the nation-wide lockdown was announced, several industrial units have remained shut.
 With no production, these units told the court that they have no means to pay.